imanoleguskiza/nems-dev/README.md

 # Development / testing modules to enable.
 drupal.development.modules = devel field_ui maillog search_krumo simpletest views_ui

-# The branch, tag or commit to use, eg. 'master', 'develop', '1.7', '7df0d254b'.
-platform.package.reference = develop

 # The base URL to use in Behat tests.
 behat.base_url = http://myproject.local/

+# The location of the Composer executable.
+composer.bin = /etc/bin/composer

 # Verbosity of drush commands.
 Set to TRUE to be verbose.
 drush.verbose = FALSE